thraxil/.emacs.d/README.markdown

     $ cd ~ && git clone git://github.com/thraxil/.emacs.d.git

-I'm sorry, I still have `/home/anders` paths hard-coded in a few places.
-You will probably find this more useful for stealing bits from than from using directly (I put it up here so I can easily keep my emacs config in sync across machines.
-Pull-requests welcome).

 To install emacs 25+ on Ubuntu 14.04, I did the following:

      $ sudo add-apt-repository ppa:ubuntu-elisp/ppa